ankit31223/embulk-filter-mysql_lookup/README.md

     5                       57                                     Ukraine                      1.08
     6                       63                                      Italy                       2.068
     7                       17                                       UK                         2.49
     8                       28                                       UAE                        1.18

+    Note: country_population is calculated in Billion and country_GDP is calculated in $USD Trillion
 ```
 ​
-(As shown in yaml below, columns mentioned in mapping_from will be mapped with columns mentioned in mapping_to
+As shown in yaml below, columns mentioned in mapping_from will be mapped with columns mentioned in mapping_to
+ie:
+​
-ie: country_code : id
+country_code : id
-country_name : country_address.
+country_name : country_address
-After successful mapping an Output.csv file containing the columns mentioned in new_columns will be generated)
+After successful mapping an Output.csv file containing the columns mentioned in new_columns will be generated
+​
 ​
 Output File generated :-
 ​
 ```
     year               country_code                 country_name              literacy_rate                 country_GDP                   country_population

     1990                    1                          India                       80%                         1.67                                11.3
     1993                    2                           USA                        83%                         16.72                               18.2